 Phytosanitary Import Permit: Also known as the Preliminary Phytosanitary Authorization, the purpose of this certificate is to indicate any specific phytosanitary requirements that apply to the imported product.
 These requirements have to be certified in the Export Certificate of the country of origin by the exporting country authorities.
 This certificate is required by the Ministry of Agriculture.
+When import requirements for a specific product have not been established, the Ministry of Agriculture will need to set the requirements.
+This process may cause delays in the import process of products that are exported for the first time.

 Sanitary Import Permit: Also known as the Preliminary Sanitary Authorization, the purpose of this certificate is to indicate any specific sanitary requirements that apply to the imported product.
-These requirements have to be certified in the Export Certificate of the country of origin by the exporting country authorities.
+These requirements must be certified in the Export Certificate of the country of origin by the exporting country authorities.
 This certificate is required by the Ministry of Agriculture.